cstobey/vclods/README.md

 #start | | Start of statement (like INSERT INTO ....
 VALUES )
 #sep | ',' | how to separate lines
 #end | ';' | how to end lines
-#del_start | | if desried, the start of a delete statement to be used in archiving data
+#del_start | | if desired, the start of a delete statement to be used in archiving data
 #del_sep | ',' | delete statement separator
 #del_end | ');' | delete statement end
 #RESET | | reset to start state so you can start a new batch in the same pipe